Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 And here’s the IP addresses and VLAN info:

-Impact of the Network on Show Control
+Impact of Networks on Show Control

 Let’s go through several ways of connecting the systems, and discuss the relative strengths and weaknesses of each.